timray674/website-content/post/javascript/javascript-regular-expressions/index.md

 ## How does it work?

 The regular expression we defined as `re1` above is a very simple one.
 It searches the string `hey`, without any limitation: the string can contain lots of text, and `hey` in the middle, and the regex is satisfied.
-It could also contains just `hey`, and it will be satisfied as well.
+It could also contain just `hey`, and it will be satisfied as well.

 That's pretty simple.